EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 Anxiety can really impact a person’s life in many ways.
 Luckily, EMDR therapy is a great choice for those dealing with anxiety.
 It’s a proven, effective method.

-EMDR stands for Eye Movement Desensitization and Reprocessing therapy.
+EMDR stands for Eye Movement Desensitization and Reprocessing Therapy.
 It helps lessen the stress of reliving tough events that can cause anxiety.
-This therapy focuses on healing those traumatic memories safely, easing anxiety symptoms.
+This therapy focuses on healing those traumatic memories safely, and easing anxiety symptoms.

 In EMDR sessions, a therapist helps connect old and new experiences with positive thinking.
 This involves quick eye movements.
 It helps people heal from trauma, reducing their anxiety.